Bartholinsgade 6Q, 2. sal

-I have extensive experience with the design and implementation of ethnographic fieldwork projects and analyses focusing on people’s experiences of ageing in relation to national and municipal social, health, and eldercare policies, particularly home-based health initiatives such as 'reablement' programmes.
+I have extensive experience with the design and implementation of ethnographic fieldwork projects, mixed-methods studies, and analyses focusing on people’s experiences of ageing in relation to national and municipal social, health, and eldercare policies, particularly home-based health initiatives such as 'reablement' programmes.

-In addition, I have strong interdisciplinary and international networks from my longstanding collaborations with the Center for Healthy Aging (CEHA), the International Alliance of Research Universities (IARU), and the World Health Organization (WHO) Europe.
+I have strong interdisciplinary and international networks from my longstanding collaborations with the Center for Healthy Aging (CEHA), the International Alliance of Research Universities (IARU), and the World Health Organization (WHO)/Europe.
 I am also an active member of several professional associations, research groups, and academic networks both in Denmark and in international contexts.

-Originally from the US, where I worked on Capitol Hill in Washington, D.C., before developing a career in publishing and corporate communications, I have lived in Denmark since 2008.
+I am originally from the US, where I worked on Capitol Hill in Washington, D.C., before developing a career in publishing and corporate communications.
+I have lived in Denmark since 2008.